qkniep/superseedr/README.md

 - **Torrent Prioritization / Queueing:** Allow users to set priorities for torrents and configure limits on the number of active downloading or seeding torrents.
 - **Per-Torrent Settings:** Allow setting individual speed limits, ratio goals, or connection limits for specific torrents.
 - **Torrent Log book:** Historic log book of all torrents added and deleted.
 Allows users to search and redownload.
-- **Fully Async Validations:** Refactor for handling torrent validation and revalidations async.
+- **Fully asynchronous validation:** Refactor for handling torrent validation and revalidations async.

 ### User Interface & Experience
 - **Docker Detach Mode:** Allow for detached and attach sessions, TUI off mode.